Sukriya-Quayum/global-suicide-analysis/README.md

 - Include GDP or health spending per capita as predictors
 - Compare pre- and post-pandemic suicide trends
-- Deploy model as an interactive dashboard (Streamlit or Power BI)

 ##  About Me